rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 * 🏛️ I'm studying computer and data science at The University of Virginia.
-* 💻 I like learning about systems programming, cybersecurity, machine learning, and fullstack web development.
+* 💻 I like learning about systems programming, cybersecurity, machine learning, and full-stack web development.